 Virginia Iversen, M.Ed, has been practicing and studying the art of Yoga for over twenty years.
 She lives in Woodstock, New York; where she specializes in writing customized, search engine-optimized articles that are 100% unique.
 She is currently accepting yoga and health-related writing orders and may be contacted at: firstname.lastname@example.org.

-© Copyright 2015 – Aura Wellness Center – Publications Division
+© Copyright 2015 – Virginia Iversen / Aura Wellness Center – Publications Division

-See our testimonials to find out what our graduates have to say about our selection of inexpensive hatha yoga instructor training intensives.
+See our testimonials to find out what our graduates have to say about our selection of online yoga teacher certification courses.